esphome/esphome-docs/components/lvgl/index.rst

 to select a specific widget to receive input events.
 It may also allow the focus to be frozen on that widget, or can be used to move the focus to the next or previous widget in the focus group.

-The required config options take one of two forms:
+The required config options take one of several forms:

 - **id** (**Required**): The ID of the widget to be given focus.
 - **freeze** (*Optional*, boolean): If true will lock the focus to this widget.